T-NOVA/TeNOR/README.md

 ##Steps

-1. Install and run the requirements (Gatekeeper and MongoDB)
+1. Install and run the requirements (Gatekeeper and MongoDB).
+Installation scripts are provided in the `dependencies` folder.
 2. Install TeNOR (internal dependencies and configurations)
 3. Start TeNOR
 4. Register the modules (each microservice)
 5. Insert the Openstack information

 ## Installation

-The installation script ask a set of questions regarding the location of the MongoDB and the Gatekeeper.
+TeNOR has an installation script that helps with the installation and configuration of the Ruby Gem dependencies.
+Once is executed in a shell, the system asks a set of questions regarding the location of the MongoDB and the Gatekeeper.
 Then, automatically will install the Ruby Gem dependencies and will configure TeNOR.

-Make sure that you have installed a ruby version >= 2.2 and the `bundle` command is installed.
+Make sure that you have installed a Ruby version >= 2.2 and the `bundle` command is installed.

 For the installation, run the following script:
 `./tenor_installation.sh`